 Not a single one was a completely dedicated listening room isolated from the rest of the house or apartment.
 Most of the listening rooms were typical dens, living rooms, or home office set-ups.

 None of the rooms were especially cavernous or horrible acoustic spaces.
 They were the types of rooms that most people actually share with spouses, children, pets, and stacks of books, records, and furniture.
 Real life.

 A few are lucky to have accommodating spouses or partners who don’t care if we lock ourselves away for a few hours in a dedicated space that has been treated with acoustic treatments and doesn’t interfere with the day-to-day operation of a house.

 That wouldn’t be me.

-For the most part, I listen in our den, living room, and dining room (one of the best acoustic spaces in our home).
+For the most part, I listen in our den, living room, my home office, and dining room (one of the best acoustic spaces in our home).

 People enjoy listening to music while they eat.
 Or sitting at the dining room table late at night working.

 Most people have to work with what they have.
 That reality heavily influences what they buy.